ejp-rd-vp/vp-api-specs/README.md

 <h2 id="-specification-"> Specification </h2>

 The request and response conforms to the [Beacon Reference Framework](https://github.com/ga4gh-beacon/beacon-v2).
-This Specification defines two types of endpoints - **[The Query Endpoints](#query-endpoints)** and **[The Informational Endpoints](#info-endpoints)**.
+This Specification defines two types of endpoints - **[The Query Endpoints](#-query-endpoints-)** and **[The Informational Endpoints](#-informational-endpoints-)**.

-[Informational Endpoints](#info-endpoints) are simple GET requests without needing a request body, and respond with information relavant to this Beacon Specification.
+[Informational Endpoints](#-informational-endpoints-) are simple GET requests without needing a request body, and respond with information relavant to this Beacon Specification.
 These are: /info, /configuration, /entry_types, /filtering_terms and /map.
 A special /service-info endpoint (also a GET request), responds with metadata relevant to this Beacon using the [GA4GH ServiceInfo format](https://github.com/ga4gh-discovery/ga4gh-service-info/).

-[Query Endpoints](#query-endpoints) require the requester to provide a JSON body and send request using the POST method.
-This document defines two query endpoints to query resources using filters - [/individuals](#individuals) & [/catalogs](#catalogs).
+[Query Endpoints](#-query-endpoints-) require the requester to provide a JSON body and send request using the POST method.
+This document defines three query endpoints to query resources using filters - [/individuals](#-individuals-endpoint), [/biosamples](#-biosamples-endpoint) and [/catalogs](#-catalogs-endpoint-).

 <hr>